 There are two main approaches financial services businesses can take to search engine marketing: search engine optimization (SEO) and Pay-Per-Click advertising (PPC).
 With SEO, you create and keyword-optimize your website content to rank well in organic search results.
 With PPC, you pay to have ads appear in search results using the Google Ads (AdWords) advertising platform.

-Read through this entire guide, and you’ll walk away with a clear idea of how to use SEO and PPC together to build a comprehensive SEM strategy for your financial services business.
+Read through this entire guide, and you’ll walk away with a clear idea of how to use SEO and PPC to build a comprehensive SEM strategy for your financial services business.

 SEO Best Practices for Financial Services

-Optimizing your blog and other site content for search engines is a great way to grow a steady stream of organic traffic over time.
+Optimizing your blog and site content for search engines is a great way to grow a steady stream of organic traffic over time.
 Here are a few important SEO factors that financial services businesses should pay attention to:

 Start with technical SEO